List of Ligue 1 winning managers

 The following is a list of association football managers who won Ligue 1 ([liɡ œ̃], the top French professional league in the French football league system, since its establishment in 1932.
-Contested by twenty clubs, it operates on a system of promotion and relegation with second-tier Ligue 2.
+Contested by eighteen clubs, it operates on a system of promotion and relegation with second-tier Ligue 2.
 The league was inaugurated on 11 September 1932 under the name National before switching to Division 1 in 1933.
 The name lasted for almost seven decades before it was changed to its current name in 2002.
-The reigning champions are Paris Saint-Germain, who won their tenth title in the 2021–22 season under the management of Mauricio Pochettino.
+The reigning champions are Paris Saint-Germain, who won their thirteenth title in the 2024–25 season under the management of Luis Enrique.